Home Assessment Tips

 5. Trees 60 to 100 feet from the home should have at least 6 feet between the canopy tops.*

-*The distances listed for crown spacing are suggested based on NFPA 1144.
+The distances listed above for crown spacing are suggested based on NFPA 1144.
 However, the crown spacing needed to reduce/prevent crown fire potential could be significantly greater due to slope, the species of trees involved and other site specific conditions.
 Check with your local forestry professional to get advice on what is appropriate for your property.

 What is a Hardened Home?